Local Government, Planning & Agriculture Policy

 Recommended Professional Resources: Many leading local government and small business development organizations have conducted their own research into the impacts and strategies of local food system development.

 - ATTRA: The National Center for Appropriate Technology’s Sustainable Agriculture division maintains a web resource center for urban agriculture.
 In July 2016, they published Agrihoods: Development Supported Agriculture, which explores examples of agrihoods around the country and their development premise and challenges.
-Access the publication here.
+Access the publication.

 - Croatan Institute: Croatan Institute, an independent institute for advanced social and environmental research and engagement based in Durham, researches a variety of topics including local food economies.
-Their July 2016 publication explores place-based impact investing in Southern rural value chains: access the publication here.
+Their July 2016 publication explores place-based impact investing in Southern rural value chains.
+Access the publication.

 - Engaging Community Planners and Local Elected Officials with Local Food Systems Producers to Integrate Local Food Systems into Community Plans and Policies, Iowa State University Extension and Outreach Bulletins.